rnmurthy1996/Stock-Market-Predictor/README.md

 ## Results

-A regression analysis was done in order to determine the relationship between a company's Piotrski F-score and the future returns of said company.
+A regression analysis was done in order to determine the relationship between a company's Piotroski F-score and the future returns of said company.

 ![](RegressionResults.PNG)